CdrikPxL/RetroDiction/README.md

 3. Download this layout, unzip it and place in Attract-Mode folder.
 4. Run Attract-Mode and turn on the Leap plugin.
 5. Link the displays to appropriate layout nut file.
     - layout.nut: The main/ start display
-  - platforms.nut: Used in platforms i.e. Arcades, Computers, Collections, Consoles and Handhelds
+    - layout_platforms.nut: Used in platforms i.e. Arcades, Computers, Collections, Consoles and Handhelds
-  - system.nut: Used in system e.g. Atari 2600, Sega Genesis etc
+    - layout_system.nut: Used in system e.g. Atari 2600, Sega Game Gear, MAME etc
     **Note: You can use the attract.am and attract.cfg in /extras either directly or in case of later as a template**

 ## Controls